SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Using human brain activity to guide machine learning.](https://www.nature.com/articles/s41598-018-23618-6), ***Nature: Scientific Report***, 2018.

-* [Disentangling the Independent Contributions of Visual and Conceptual Features to the Spatiotemporal Dynamics of Scene Categorization.](https://www.jneurosci.org/content/40/27/5283), ***The Journal of Neuroscience***, 2020.

 * [What is consciousness, and could machines have it?](https://doi.org/10.1126/SCIENCE.AAN8871), ***Science***, 2017.

 * [A Theoretical Computer Science Perspective on Conciousness](https://arxiv.org/ftp/arxiv/papers/2011/2011.09850.pdf), 2020.